 Guidelines for common user interactions (Windows Store apps)

 First and foremost, design your app with the expectation that touch will be the primary input method of your users.
-Support for mouse and pen/stylus requires no additional work as Windows 8 provides this for free.
+If you use the platform controls, support for touchpad, mouse, and pen/stylus requires no additional programming, because Windows 8 provides this for free.

-Keep in mind that a UI optimized for touch is not necessarily superior to a traditional UI, as both provide advantages and disadvantages that are unique to the technology and application.
-In the move to a touch-first UI, it is important to understand the core differences between touch, mouse, and pen/stylus input.
-Do not take familiar mouse and pen/stylus properties and behaviors for granted, as touch in Windows 8 does more than simply emulate mouse functionality.
+However, keep in mind that a UI optimized for touch is not always superior to a traditional UI.
+Both provide advantages and disadvantages that are unique to a technology and application.
+In the move to a touch-first UI, it is important to understand the core differences between touch (including touchpad), pen/stylus, mouse, and keyboard input.
+Do not take familiar input device properties and behaviors for granted, as touch in Windows 8 does more than simply emulate that functionality.

 You will find throughout these guidelines that touch input requires a different approach to UI design.

-The following table shows some of the differentiating factors that you should consider when designing touch-optimized Windows Store apps.
+The following table shows some of the differences between input devices that you should consider when you design touch-optimized Windows Store apps.

 |Object state||Touch uses a two-state model: the touch surface of a display device is either touched (on) or not (off).
 There is no hover state that can trigger additional visual feedback.||